When most people think of calling it quits on a career, they immediately think of a move to Florida.

 To that end, we have tried to identify the places in Minnesota that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
-Let’s just say we hope folks in New Hope don’t mind us spreading the word.
+Let’s just say we hope folks in Hibbing don’t mind us spreading the word.

-Here are our top ten places in the North Star State to retire:
+Here are our top ten places in the North Star State to retire for 2018:

 How We Determined The Best Places To Retire In the North Star State

 To create our list of the best places in Minnesota to retire, we first used Census data to find all places in the North Star State with a population of at least 5,000 that aren’t townships.